grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "Well, what the fuck is it that's eatin' ya my man-mountain?"

 "The sub with the ram.
-You said the one hunting for us in circles back there was the same that rammed us, right?
-You are sure about that?"
+It is such an unusual weapon for a modern submarine.
+Are you sure about it?

 "Abso-fucking-certain.
-Lotta subs look the same through the scope, sure, but that ram is something else under the sun.
+Lotta subs look the same, and that ram is something else under the sun.
 Some kinda custom job, without the sleek, expensive quality of gear ya see on military machines usually.
 Looks like it was worked up as some ancient siege engine, for storming a stone fortress or something.
 And then some crazy motherfucker bought it as scrap and welded the whole fucking heavy water-dragging thing onto the front of their submarine."

 Hemi nodded.
-"So if it is the same sub, which seems likely, it seems very _unlikely_ to me that they just happened on us twice.
-This is what is bothering me: do you think they are specifically pursuing _us_?"
+"Then my primary question is: why did they ram _us_?
+I have no recollection that we ever had an interaction with such a distinctive boat before."

-"I had the same thought," said Shakes, "but I didn't want to put my fucking nose into your business, just as I wouldn't want you askin' about mine.
+"I had the same question," said Shakes, "but I didn't want to put my fucking nose into your business, just as I wouldn't want you askin' about mine.
 But since yer asking Hemi..."

 "It does seem odd.
 We're just a cargo sub," Percy said, looking steadily at Shakes.
 "Of course we're always being harassed by various Authorities in general-like ways --- that's just part of the business.
-But who among them has the inclination to _pursue_ a cargo sub?
-We're fuckin' small potatoes by any measure you care to put to it.
+But usually it's more of an ask-questions-first kind of interaction.
+And we're fuckin' small potatoes by any measure you care to put to it.
 They have wars to fight and borders to defend up there.
 They spend their concentrated long-term resources on their never-ending fucking conflicts with each other.
 Harassing commerce too much is bad for, well, business."

 "And we are the commerce," Shakes said.

-"Even if that sub with the ram was pursuing us particularly," continued Percy, "seems most likely they won't fuckin' follow us across Authority lines, and they'll lay off the pursuit at this point.
+"Even if that sub with the ram was trying to hit us particularly," continued Percy, "seems most likely they won't follow us across fuckin' Authority lines, and we won't be seeing them again.
 We'll just avoid coming back this way any time soon."

 "Leaves ya with a big fuckin' mystery as to _why_ though, don't ya think?" asked Shakes.